-Besides delivering a raucous noise behind the drum kit, Moon does a bit of voice acting on this ditty from 'Quadrophenia.'
-As Roger Daltrey sings the part of Jimmy, the frustrated Mod in the story, Moon lends his heavy cockney accent to Jimmy's hero -- the Ace Face of the Mods.
-He does so with humor and a bit of sadness.
-Bravo!
+Besides delivering a raucous noise behind the drum kit, Moon does a bit of voice acting on this ditty from Quadrophenia.
+As Roger Daltrey sings the part of Jimmy, the frustrated Mod in the story, Moon lends his heavy cockney accent to Jimmy's hero – the Ace Face of the Mods – with humor and a bit of sadness.

-This John Enwistle composition was often the opening song for the Who's concerts in the early '70s -- and what a way to kick off a show!
-From the moment that first power chord is struck, the guitar, bass and drums duke it out for supremacy.
-It sounds like a musical rumble of sorts.
-Though there is no denying the power of Townshend's guitar or the brute force of Entwistle's bass, the gold medal goes to Mr. Moon for yet another display of stick to skin insanity.
+This John Entwistle composition was often the opening song for the Who's concerts in the early '70s – and what a way to kick off a show!
+From the moment that first power chord is struck, the guitar, bass and drums duke it out for supremacy, sounding like a musical rumble of sorts.
+Though there is no denying the power of Townshend's guitar or the brute force of Entwistle's bass, the gold medal goes to Mr. Moon for yet another display of stick-to-skin insanity.
 An instant classic from start to finish and one of the Who's most underrated songs.

-The first song on the first Who album uncorks the bottle that would forever change the concept of how a rock and roll band could sound.
-'Out In The Street' is your basic R&B influenced rocker, not miles apart from the Animals or the Rolling Stones, with one large exception.
-That exception was named Keith Moon, and his drumming style was totally unlike anyone that had gone before.
+We reach the midpoint of the Top 10 Keith Moon Who songs with the first song on the first Who album, which uncorked the bottle that would forever change the concept of how a rock and roll band could sound.
+"Out in the Street" is your basic R&B-influenced rocker, not miles apart from the Animals or the Rolling Stones, with one large exception named Keith Moon, and his drumming style was totally unlike anyone that had gone before.
 Unlike many of his contemporaries (Charlie Watts, Ringo Starr), keeping time was only part of the picture, and not always the most significant.
-He adopted full on attack mode as his signature early on.
+He adapted a full-on attack mode as his signature early on.
 Many would imitate this approach, but we're still waiting for someone to do it better.

 The Who were at the top of their game as a live act in 1970, and this essential document of the era bears this out to any ears.
 The trio of musicians create a wall of sound that sounds like it was the work of twice as many men.
 On this cover of an old Mose Allison song, Moonie's attack is particularly vicious and solidly in tandem with bass of John Entwistle.
 Far from traditional, the Moon/Entwistle rhythm section was an army all their own.

-'I Need You' is one of a small handful of songs credited to Moon as songwriter, and it's a great one!
-Pure pop all the way, 'I Need You' is one of the highlights of the band's second album.
-Here's another surprise -- Moon not only drums up a racket, but also sings lead on the track!
-According to the the liner notes from the CD re-issue, the song was written about an evening at the Ad Lib club in Soho, where the Beatles were holding court.
+"I Need You" is one of a small handful of songs credited to Moon as songwriter, and it's a great one!
+"I Need You" is one of the highlights of the band's second album.
+Here's another surprise: Moon not only drums up a racket, but also sings lead on the track.
+According to the the liner notes from the CD reissue, the song was written about an evening at the Ad Lib club in Soho, where the Beatles were holding court.
 Was Moon seeking the Fabs approval, or dismissing it?
 "Let us come and sitar with you," he sings, not to mention the muttering of "Reorge and Gingo will come down later, with the wives you know."
 All in all, not a bad showing for Moon's first real outing as a writer.